PortSwigger/ai-prompt-fuzzer/README.md

 The rapid adoption of AI and large language models (LLMs) across various applications has introduced a host of new security challenges, particularly around safeguarding prompt-based interactions.
 As these models integrate deeply into systems - powering customer support, content generation, and decision-making - they often hold sensitive data and access critical internal functions.
 However, there’s a significant lack of penetration testing tools designed specifically to identify and mitigate LLM-specific vulnerabilities.
 This leaves AI-driven systems susceptible to threats like prompt injection, where attackers manipulate prompts to reveal confidential information, bypass security protocols, or even execute unauthorized actions.

 ## Description
 The AI Prompt Fuzzer is a Burp Suite extension that empowers security professionals and testers to automatically "fuzz"/brute force an AI-based prompt for potential behavioural and Prompt Injection vulnerabilities.
-Users can utilize various payloads to test GenAI/LLM based applications for vulnerabilities related to undesire behaviours and Prompt Injection/Jailbreak.
+Users can utilize various payloads to test GenAI/LLM based applications for vulnerabilities related to undesired behaviours and Prompt Injection/Jailbreak.
 The extension integrates seamlessly with Burp Suite, providing a table-based interface where users can review and analyze the requests and responses of the payloads sent to the AI prompt API endpoint, helping identify vulnerabilities, edge cases, or anomalous behaviours in the model's responses.
 Starting from version 2.0.0, users can take advantage of Burp's AI to help in analyzing and testing applications (Note: Burp's AI capabilities are supported in specific Burp versions).

 ## How it works
 You can think of this extension as a fuzzer/brute force tool where preloaded payloads are sent to the target application to inspect the behaviour by checking for specific strings in the response (With AI capabilities starting from v2.0.0, Burp's AI can help verifying and reviewing the response).